Paul-Nguyen/puppet-exercise/README.md

 # puppet-exercise
 This deploys the puppetlabs-exercise page via nginx on port 8000.
+It works with vagrant.

 ## Assumptions
 This is a vagrantbox using puppetlab's vagrantbox for puppet-installed Centos7.
 If you run it elsewhere, you will need to open a firewall hole - if you run firewalld on Centos7/RHEL7, this will open a hole for you in the public zone.
 Other linux flavours may also put their nginx directories somewhere else, so you may need to manage where the exercise page gets copied to (see below).